shreyabirthare/public_lab2/README.md

 1. Learn about multi-tier architecture and microservices.
 2. Learn how to implement a REST API server.
-3. Learn how to handle cache consistency.
-4. Learn how to containerize your service using Docker, and how to manage an application consisting of multiple containers using Docker Compose.
+3. Learn how to containerize your service using Docker, and how to manage an application consisting of multiple containers using Docker Compose.

 ## Instructions